-4. THE FLUX DATABASE
+4. ADDITIONS TO THE FLUX DATABASE

-The results given here were based on fits to ETL flux data from six cruises in the early 1990's plus published results on fluxes at high wind speeds (DeCosmo et al. 1998; Yelland and Taylor 1996).
+Version 2.6 was based on fits to ETL flux data from six cruises in the early 1990's plus published results on fluxes at high wind speeds (DeCosmo et al. 1998; Yelland and Taylor 1996).
 Six new cruises obtained with the ETL seagoing flux system (Fairall et al. 1997) recently became available and were combined with the original six cruises (see Table 1).
-The measurement system is based on motion-corrected highspeed turbulence sensors and very high quality bulk variable measurements.
-The structure of the system has remained essentially the same (sonic anemometers and IR fast hygrometers) although the data acquisition and processing hardware has evolved considerably.

-This larger database has more high-latitude measurements and includes about 800 hrs of data at wind speed greater than 10 ms-1.
+This larger database has more highlatitude measurements and includes about 800 hrs of data at wind speed greater than 10 ms-1.
 Because the initial ETL database of six cruises had only 67 hrs of data at wind speed greater than 10 ms-1, this new data allows us to test the in the wind speed range of 10 - 20 ms-1.